mayadata-io/oep-e2e/testplan/docs/pipelines.md

 ---
 ## OEP E2E Pipeline

 OEP E2E pipeline is a GitLab based pipeline.
 This pipeline is triggered for each OEP release.
+The images are taken from [director-charts-internal](https://github.com/mayadata-io/director-charts-internal) repo.
 OEP pipeline is divided into following groups:

 - Group 1
 - Group 2